DomFord/domford.net/content/publication/ford-speedrunning-2018/index.md

   and representational implications that arise from them.
-To do this, I bring in spatial, digital and videogame theorists such as Paul Virilio, Tom Apperley and Espen Aarseth, as well as work on other transgressive spatial practices such as parkour in order to see if and how they relate.'
+To do this, I bring in spatial, digital and videogame theorists such as Paul Virilio, Tom Apperley and Espen Aarseth, as well as work on other transgressive spatial practices such as parkour in order to see if and how they relate.
 tags:
-- notion
 - speedrunning
 - space
 - implied player